5 Easy Fixes to Improve Weak Cell Phone Signal

 This can happen with WiFi signal broadcasters.
 It’s not uncommon to experience slowed data connections or text messaging when your home WiFi is on.
 The easiest solution is either to switch the WiFi off or, better yet, to simply run your phone’s data through the WiFi router.

 If your home is cluttered with other electrical devices, especially “smart” Internet of Things (IoT) devices, these can be sources of interference.
-To avoid this issue, you may consider clearing such clutter as much as possible in at least one or two rooms of your home.
+To avoid this issue, you may consider clearing this kind of clutter as much as possible, at least in one or two rooms of your home.

-A Femtocell is a kind of miniaturized access point for cell phone signal.
+A femtocell is a kind of miniaturized access point for cell phone signal.
+Using one may help improve weak cell phone signal.
 Used to expand cell phone service in a single, focused location — such as a home — these extremely compact cellular access points provide limited but useful bandwidth for internet surfing, texting, and calls.
-Essentially, they transform an existing internet connection into functional cellular service, useful for those who have access to high-speed broadband but struggle to access reliable cell phone signal and whose carriers don’t offer WiFi calling services.

-However, there are some disadvantages to Femtocells.
-Their use of existing broadband means that your cell is competing with your other devices for bandwidth whenever it’s functioning, which can significantly slow down web browsing when you’re simultaneously calling or texting someone.
+However, there are some disadvantages to femtocells.
+Their use of existing broadband means that your cell is competing with your other devices for bandwidth whenever it’s functioning, which can significantly slow down web browsing when you’re simultaneously calling or texting.
 It generally requires a connection of 50 Mbps or faster for both to function seamlessly together.

-More importantly, Femtocells are a relatively expensive kind of solution that can cost upwards of $300.
+More importantly, femtocells are relatively expensive, costing upwards of $300.
 They only function with a single carrier, and you have to commit to monthly broadband service bills if you want to use one.

-If you wouldn’t normally need the kind of robust broadband that Femtocell technology demands, this can wind up costing more overall than it’s really worth—especially compared to less expensive and more flexible solutions like a cell phone signal booster.
+If you don’t normally need the robust broadband that femtocell technology requires, this can wind up costing more overall than it’s really worth.
+This is especially true when compared to less expensive and more flexible solutions like a cell phone signal booster.
+A cell phone signal booster from weBoost is designed to improve weak cell phone signal without adding to your monthly bills.

-The most reliable and easy way to compensate for poor-quality signal is to get a cell phone signal booster like those provided by weBoost.
+By far, the easiest and most reliable way to compensate for poor-quality signal is to get a cell phone signal booster like those provided by weBoost.

 Cell signal boosters bring together three basic components:

-- An antenna outside the structure that’s used to pick up the external signal from the nearest cell tower.
+- An outside antenna that picks up the external cell signal from the nearest cell tower

-- An amplifier that boosts both the received signal and your own device’s communications back to the tower.
+- An amplifier that strengthens that signal (both the signal it receives and your own device’s communications back to the tower)

-These elements — coordinated through proprietary digital technology — work together to make the inbound signal up to 32 times stronger.
-The boosted signal ensures you have reliable service for everything from calling and texting to data.
-The booster works with any carrier, providing you with flexibility as well as solid service.
+These elements — made possible by proprietary technology — work together to make the inbound signal up to 32 times stronger.
+The boosted signal ensures you have reliable service for everything from calling and texting to streaming and data.
+The booster works with any carrier, so you everyone in your home or car has access to the stronger signal, no matter which network they’re on.

-If you want to make use of cell phone signal booster technology to boost the reliability of signal for your home office or in transit, the professionals at weBoost are happy to talk with you and recommend the best possible solution for your needs.
+If you want to make use of cell phone signal booster technology to boost the reliability of cell signal in your life, the U.S.-based customer support team at weBoost is happy to talk with you and recommend the best possible solution for your needs.
 Contact us today and enjoy cell phone service at its best.

 Where do you need to boost your signal?